Eating well and staying active during the coronavirus (COVID-19) outbreak is important for our physical and mental wellbeing.

 You could go for:

-- a lower fat topping, such as vegetables, on a pizza
+- a lower fat topping on a pizza, such as vegetables

 - steamed or plain rice instead of fried rice

-- a tomato or vegetable-based sauce, rather than cream
+- a tomato or vegetable-based sauce, rather than cream-based.

-Planning to have a takeaway in advance can help you make better food choices during the rest of the week.
+Planning to eat out or have a takeaway in advance can help you make better food choices during the rest of the week.

 Eat to feel fuller for longer